 Easier on budget

-Unlike ready properties, under-construction ones may save you a good chunk of money.
+Unlike ready properties, under-construction ones will save you a good chunk of money.
 Meanwhile, it may let you achieve other charms of the property, such as location, property type, and amenities without compromising on budget.
 The under-constructed property may make you wait till you can finally move in or rent out, but the astonishing price difference will surely be a consolation.

 As the construction of your under-construction property comes to an end, it may give you relief knowing you are moving into a newly constructed property.
 The lately constructed property hardly needs maintenance with no durability and renovation issues.
 Besides, it also lets you get the best experience of the latest facilities and amenities in the market.
-On the flip side, you may have to put up with the challenges if you buy an existing old constructed home.
+On the flip side, you may have to put up with the challenges if you buy an existing old home.

 More options for customization